A Practical Guide to Healthy Aging

 Stock up on vitamins

-“Vitamins are closely linked to ageing and your general health,” explains Dr Xu.
+“Vitamins are closely linked to aging and your general health,” explains Dr Xu.
 “We have all heard of scurvy, the sickness suffered by sailors in the past who lacked Vitamin C in their diets.
 But a lack of vitamins can also cause fragile skin and reduce the healing ability of our bodies.”

 Keep your fitness levels up